Spring cold? Sore throat? Cough that won’t go away? These Homemade Honey Lemon Ginger Throat Drops are incredibly soothing and taste wonderful.

 Honey Lemon Ginger Throat Drops

-Turn the burner to high heat and bring the entire mixture to a rapid boil.
+- Turn the burner to medium to medium high heat and bring the entire mixture to a rapid boil.
 Insert a candy thermometer that attaches to the side of the pan, being careful not to touch the bottom of the pan but rest just above it.
-Bring the mixture to 300 degrees F. Its going to take about 10-15 minutes to get to about 250 degrees F. DO NOT WALK AWAY - because once it hits 250 degrees F it is only a mere minute or less usually that it gets to 300 degrees F and if you go over that, you're going to wind up with a pot of burnt mess.
+Bring the mixture to 300 degrees F. Its going to take about 20-30 minutes to get to 300 degrees.
+DO NOT WALK AWAY – even if you think you have time because if you go over that magic 300 mark, you're going to wind up with a pot of burnt mess.
 Stir frequently.
 I've been told by a reader she had an issue that her mixture burnt before it hit 300 degrees F. That's an indication that her stovetop temperature may have been higher than mine.
 Again, I have made this dozens of times and have not had that problem, but stirring will help tremendously with that.
 You can also turn the burner down a tad, please keep in mind that stovetop temperatures vary greatly.